 Mexico: Mexico was just starting to come back from losing over half of its former territory to the United States when Napoleon III decided that he wanted a state under French control in the Americas.
 Mexican president Benito Juarez had stopped paying foreign debt to France, Britain, and Spain, this was used as an excuse by the French to launch an invasion.
 The then best army in the entire world was defeated by an inferior army in both training and equipment (not to mention numbers).
 Even after the French achieved victory and installed their own ruler they were forced to leave the country by the constant Mexican attacks.

 The Texas Revolutionaries against Mexico.
 Two massacres at the Alamo and Goliad left them decimated and the United States pulling their support.
-They were chased to the brink at San Jacinto with Santa Anna prepared to finish them off on April 22, 1845 (even with Santa Anna diverting many of his troops, they still outnumbered the Texans more than 2 to 1).
+They were chased to the brink at San Jacinto with Santa Anna prepared to finish them off on April 22, 1845 (even with Santa Anna diverting many of his troops, they still outnumbered the Texians more than 2 to 1).
 So all Sam Houston decided to do was engage the fight a day early - taking advantage of Santa Anna's incredibly stupid decision to not post lookouts - and took the sleeping Mexican army by surprise.
-Despite greatly outnumbering them, the Mexicans surrendered in less than 20 minutes.
+Despite greatly outnumbering them, the Mexicans surrendered in less than 20 minutes, with Santa Anna, the President of Mexico, being taken prisoner by the Texians.

 Erwin Rommel, who led a combined Italian-German force in Africa, had a good opinion of the Italian soldiers but an horrible one of their officers, and is quoted to have said of them "Good soldiers, bad officers; however don't forget that without them we would not have any Civilization" (The Rommel Papers) and "The German soldier has impressed the world, however the Italian Bersagliere soldier has impressed the German soldier" (the Italians placed the latter phrase on a plaque at their military graveyard near El Alamein).